0hh/find-it/README.md

 - one data type for all items can become containers
 - moving an item with all its content is easy by replacing parent id
 - infinite sub locations

+# specify
+### delete
+if item is deleted what happens to children? if I delete toolbox